farhanashraf4/DDoS-Attack-Detection-for-SDN-Specific-Data/README.md

 - his file providing an overview of the project.

 ## Dataset
-- **SDN DDoS Dataset:** Used for binary classification of DDoS vs. normal traffic.
-- **SDN Flow Dataset:** Utilized for multi-class classification of traffic types.
+- **SDN DDoS Dataset:** Utilized for multi-class classification of traffic types.

 ## Future Improvements
 - Enhance model efficiency and performance metrics.